GeminiDRSoftware/astrodata/docs/manuals/progmanual/containers.rst

 mixins to provide additional functionality.

 Specifically, we extend |NDData| with the following:

-* `astrodata.NDAstroData` - the main data container class
+* :py:class:`astrodata.NDAstroData` - the main data container class
-* `astrodata.NDAstroDataMixin` - a mixin class that adds additional functionality to |NDData|, such as the ability to access image planes and tables stored in the ``meta`` dict as attributes of the object
+* :py:class:`astrodata.NDAstroDataMixin` - a mixin class that adds additional functionality to |NDData|, such as the ability to access image planes and tables stored in the ``meta`` dict as attributes of the object
-* `astrodata.NDArithmeticMixin` - a mixin class that adds arithmetic functionality
+* :py:class:`astrodata.NDArithmeticMixin` - a mixin class that adds arithmetic functionality
-* `astrodata.NDSlicingMixin` - a mixin class that adds slicing functionality
+* :py:class:`astrodata.NDSlicingMixin` - a mixin class that adds slicing functionality

 ..
   A third, and very important part of the AstroData core package is the data